 Compared to Salesforce Scheduler's per-user model, Acuity's flat-fee structure creates interesting economics.
 A solo practitioner pays $16/month versus Salesforce Scheduler's $25/month plus Enterprise licenses.
 However, a team of 10 pays just $27/month on Acuity's Standard plan (up to 6 calendars) versus $250/month for Salesforce Scheduler alone (before license costs).

 For service businesses needing client management, payment processing, and scheduling in one package, Acuity delivers solid value.
-Teams requiring complex resource allocation or territory management should stick with Salesforce Scheduler, but for typical service business scenarios, Acuity provides the right features at reasonable prices.
+Teams requiring complex resource allocation or territory management should stick with Salesforce Scheduler, but for typical service business scenarios, Acuity has the right features at reasonable prices.

 User reviews

-Software Advice¹⁷: 4,8/5
+- Software Advice¹⁷: 4.8/5

 7. Doodle: Best for group scheduling and meeting polls